weezer924/kintone-restApi-client/angular-http/README.md

 ## How to use
 You can choose from downstairs.

+### Just download it.
-1. You can start your angular project from this project.
+You can start your angular project from this project.

+### Copy the http service file into your Current Project
-２. copy service/http.service.ts and service/jsonConvert.service.ts code into your current Angular project as a service.
+copy /src/app/service/http.service.ts and jsonConvert.service.ts code into your current Angular project as a service.

 ## Before you start
 Setup http.service.ts